 What is a Password Attack?

 In the beginning, you probably already understood from the name what these attacks are and what they are aimed at.
-It itself is resistance against someone or something.
+It is resistance against someone or something.
 Password attacks that are aimed at damaging accounts.
 They are programmed to cheat the authentication process to get into the account.
-After that, the attackers who control all these attacks spread their malicious software or steal confidential data from victims’ accounts.
+After that, the attackers who control these attacks spread their malicious software or steal confidential data from victims’ accounts.

 Types of Password Attacks

 In this article, we will look at several types of password attacks, their working principle, and their main purpose.
 Also, consider methods of warning against them.